-Prices are likely to continue to rise faster than income for many people creating a cost-of-living challenge.
-Inflationary pressures, along with interest rate rises may put additional constraints on household income which potentially impacts both new lending affordability and the ability of customers to service their payment commitments with us.
-Castle Trust Bank will continue to assess its credit risk appetite for these factors and support customers where they experience financial difficulty through our robust forbearance policies.
-Castle Trust Bank continues to monitor its pricing for both lending and savings products to ensure that in a changing interest rate environment, our products remain competitive and attractive to customers.
+Castle Trust Bank recognises the challenging economic conditions and will continue to assess its credit risk appetite and support customers where they experience financial difficulty through our robust forbearance policies.
+We monitor our pricing for both lending and savings products to ensure that in a changing interest rate environment, our products remain competitive and attractive to customers.

-Cost of living
+Cost of living pressures

-In 2022 inflationary pressures started to emerge creating a cost-of-living challenge for colleagues and customers.
-This was at the same time as the economic outlook weakened.
+Over the last two years inflation has remained persistently high.
+This creates cost-of-living challenges for colleagues and customers.
 Castle Trust Bank was one of the first banks to act to help its colleagues.
-This was done through a permanent, out of cycle, pay rise of £1,000 for all colleagues below Executive Committee level.
+In 2022, this was done through a permanent, out of cycle, pay rise of £1,000 for all colleagues below Executive Committee level.
+In 2023, colleagues were supported further with a 5% pay rise.
 This was well received and has supported high levels of colleague engagement and retention.
 Castle Trust Bank monitors colleague turnover at Board level through regular People reports and our balanced scorecard.
-Employee turnover was within appetite at the end of the financial year.
+Employee turnover was well within appetite at the end of the financial year.

-To help our vulnerable customers, our colleagues received mental health training from the Samaritans, and we updated the tools we have in place to help customers who find themselves in financial difficulty.
+During 2023, we have taken additional steps to ensure our customers know where they can access help if they find themselves in financial difficulty and our colleagues are regularly trained on how to support vulnerable customers.
+We have also carefully reviewed our customer journeys as part of our Consumer Duty implementation plan to ensure our customers receive good outcomes.
 We continuously adjust our credit policies to make sure our lending is affordable and aligned to the latest economic forecasts.
-In Property, we have reduced LTVs for new lending and adjusted our lending criteria for areas that are likely to find the rise in the cost of living most challenging.
-Over the course of the year, we have maintained a high customer credit score in Omni as well as reduced longer term / higher instalment lending, reduced lending via lower yielding and higher risk retailers and twice increased the buffers we put in place to allow for the expected rises in household costs.
+In Property, we have adjusted our lending criteria for areas that are likely to find the rise in the cost of living most challenging.
+We have also increased minimum loan sizes and ICR thresholds.
+Over the course of the year, we have maintained a high customer credit score in Omni and have high buffers to allow for the rises in household costs.
 For our Savings customers, our fixed rate term products allow early access if customers find themselves in financial difficulty.